 2. Asheville, North Carolina

-This bohemian town has one of the richest “personality” a town can have, from its Street art scene and street busker entertainment, to the abundance of microbreweries (like Asheville Brewing Company or Wicked Weed), local museums and coffeehouses, you won’t run out of chill things to do at Asheville.
+This bohemian town has one of the richest “personalities” a town can have.
+From its street art scene and street busker entertainment to the abundance of microbreweries (like Asheville Brewing Company or Wicked Weed), local museums and coffeehouses, you won’t run out of chill things to do at Asheville.

-You can partake on the local “bellyaking” at the French Broad River, or just be in awe of the Appalachian and Blue Ridge mountains that seemingly outlines the town.
+You can go “bellyaking” (a local water sport) on the French Broad River, or just behold the Appalachian and Blue Ridge mountains that seemingly outline the town.

 3. Gatlinburg, Tennessee